Summer Research Program

 The IU Simon Cancer Center Summer Research Program (SRP) aims to increase the number of high school and undergraduate students from underrepresented populations pursuing biomedical and behavioral science careers by providing positive and meaningful firsthand exposure to these fields.

 During the nine-week program (May 30 - July 25, 2014), participants work 40 hours each week.
 Full-time attendance is mandatory throughout the program’s duration.
+Of course, unforeseen emergencies and school-related obligations may come up, thus, some flexibility may be allowed.
+However, due to the rigorous nature of the program, a commitment to daily attendance is required.

 Selected participants will be paired with a research mentor.
 Research projects may involve laboratory-based research, computer-based database research or clinical research.
 Students will learn about research methodology and will complete a project over the summer months.
 They will present their findings at poster as well as oral presentation sessions.
 Applicants are expected to actively participate in all aspects of the program, including professional development.